lxc/incus/doc/authentication.md

 You are then prompted to authenticate through your web browser, where you must confirm the device code that Incus uses.
 The Incus client then retrieves and stores the access and refresh tokens and provides those to Incus for all interactions.

-Incus supports a custom OIDC claim of `incus.allowed_subnets`, if the claim is set, the user will only be allowed if connecting from an IP address that's part of one of the CIDR subnets listed in the claim.
+Incus supports a custom OIDC claim of `incus.allowed_subnets` (list of strings), if the claim is set, the user will only be allowed if connecting from an IP address that's part of one of the CIDR subnets listed in the claim.

 ```{important}